wellsy57/Home-Assistant-Project/README.md

 # Home-Assistant Project

-This is a place for me to document my progress with migrating from mySCADA to Home-Assistant the aim being to provide a more affordable and reliable means of local and remote control and monitoring of my existing home systems
+This is a place for me to document my progress with migrating from mySCADA to Home-Assistant the aim being to provide a more affordable and reliable means of local and remote control and monitoring of my existing home systems.

 ## Background